MeStock/lab-09-back-end/README.md

 11. Add a feature to refresh stored data if it is outdated

 ## Architecture
-Provide a detailed description of the application design.
-What technologies (languages, libraries, etc) you're using, and any other relevant design information.
 1. Languages: JavaScript, HTML, CSS, SQL
 2. Libraires: express, cors, dotenv, superagent, pg
 3. Tools: Github, Heroku, Trello

 ## Change Log
-Use this area to document the iterative changes made to your application as each feature is successfully implemented.
-Use time stamps.
-Here's an examples:

 04-16-2019 10:20am - Application now has a fully-functional express server, with a GET route for the location resource.